Surry Community College

 Special Education

-Lees-McRae College offers a BS in Special Education designed specifically for students who have completed their AA or AS and want to earn their four-year degree.
+Lees-McRae offers two options for those interested in working in Special Education: a Bachelor of Science designed for students who have completed their AA or AS and want to earn their four-year degree, and an add-on licensure for teaching professionals looking to expand their qualifications.

 Elevate your Potential